 This is thanks to a £2millon investment from the Heritage Lottery Fund, which has enabled extensive restoration works to this ancient site.

 For more information about the restoration of Oakham Castle, please visit: oakhamcastle.wordpress.com

 The Great Hall is famous for its collection of enormous commemorative Horseshoes donated by Peers of the Realm.

-The hall is decorated with a range of 12th century sculptures.
+The hall is also decorated with a range of 12th century sculptures.
 Above the columns are six musicians, each playing a different instrument.
 They are made of local stone from Clipsham and although damaged, they are of superb quality.
 They are believed to have been carved by masons who had worked at Canterbury Cathedral.

 Oakham Castle is licensed for civil marriages.